 Why this recipe works

 I usually make homemade salsa using fresh tomatoes, even better when they are straight from the garden.
-However, in the winter months there’s no garden to pick fresh tomatoes from and the tomatoes available from the grocery store are mediocre at best.
-So I decided to use canned tomatoes (Red Gold is my brand of choice), the ingredients I usually use in my fresh tomato salsa, and my food processor.
+However, in the colder months, there’s no garden to pick fresh tomatoes from and the tomatoes available from the grocery store are not always up to par.
+So I decided to use canned tomatoes, the ingredients I usually use in my salsa fresca, and my food processor.
 Boy am I glad I did!

-Layer ingredients and run through your food processor!
+It’s super simple to throw together and always a hit at gatherings.
+Layer the ingredients and run them through your food processor.
+That’s all!
 This is one of the easiest food processor recipes you will ever make.

 IMPORTANT – There are often Frequently Asked Questions within the blog post that you may find helpful.
 Simply scroll back up to read them!Print It Rate It

-- 1 14- oz can Red Gold tomatoes whole or chopped
+- 14 ounce canned tomatoes 1 can whole or chopped

 - 5 green onions coarsely chopped